StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 We'll use a WebAPI to get data from the user, a queue to disconnect the user from the processing, a function to read the queue and, finally, table storage to safely store our users data.

 We are going to use a static Angular app as the front end.
-A single page that gathers three bits if information about the user and passes it to the WebAPI.
+A single page that gathers three bits of information about the user and passes it to the WebAPI.
 This post doesn't cover that app, but you can find the code in the repo for this tutorial.

 ## Our journey begins